 India Calls For Consensus-Based UN Peacekeeping Reforms

-India has called for significant reforms in UN peacekeeping, emphasising the need for a consensus-driven approach that enhances funding, technology, and the involvement of troop-contributing countries.
+India has called for significant reforms in UN peacekeeping, emphasising a consensus-driven approach that includes better funding, enhanced technology, and a greater role for troop-contributing countries.
+This was articulated by Ambassador Parvathaneni Harish during a UN Security Council debate focused on adapting peace operations to new realities.

-During a recent UN Security Council debate, Ambassador Parvathaneni Harish articulated India's vision for modernising peacekeeping operations to address emerging threats, including non-state actors and advanced weaponry like drones and IEDs.
+Ambassador Harish highlighted the challenges faced by UN peacekeepers today, including the rise of non-state actors, armed groups, and advanced weaponry such as drones and improvised explosive devices (IEDs).
+He stressed that adapting peace operations requires the involvement of troop-contributing nations in the mandate formulation process at every stage.
+Harish pointed out that current funding shortfalls jeopardise the effectiveness of peacekeeping missions, stating that resources must align with operational mandates to address modern challenges effectively.

-Harish highlighted that the effectiveness of peacekeeping missions is jeopardised by funding shortfalls and stressed that adequate resources must align with operational mandates.
-He advocated for the rationalisation of redundant missions that do not serve operational purposes, arguing that such missions divert critical resources from more urgent peacekeeping needs.

-India reaffirmed its commitment to the Women, Peace and Security (WPS) and Youth, Peace and Security (YPS) agendas, underscoring the essential role of women in peacekeeping.
-Harish noted India's organisation of a conference for women peacekeepers from the Global South, underscored that peacekeeping cannot succeed without women's contributions.
+Furthermore, he advocated for the closure of redundant missions that no longer serve a clear purpose, arguing that such missions divert essential resources from those that are urgently needed.
+Harish reaffirmed India's commitment to the Women, Peace and Security (WPS) and Youth, Peace and Security (YPS) agendas, emphasizing the critical role of women in peacekeeping.
+He noted India's recent organization of the first-ever Conference for Women Peacekeepers from the Global South as a step towards enhancing women's participation in these operations.

-Safety for peacekeepers was also a priority in Harish's address, as he called for enhanced protection measures amidst complex conflicts.
-He advocated for integrating advanced technology into peacekeeping operations to improve situational awareness and response capabilities.
+On the safety of peacekeepers, Harish insisted that their protection must remain a priority amid complex conflicts.
+He called for integrating advanced surveillance and communication technologies into peacekeeping operations to improve situational awareness and response capabilities.
+India is prepared to share its expertise in this area as part of its commitment to reforming UN peacekeeping efforts.

-Furthermore, Harish stressed that peacekeeping should not be viewed as a stand alone solution to conflicts; it must be supported by political solutions and reforms within the UN Security Council to reflect current geopolitical realities.
-He concluded by reaffirming India's long-standing commitment to UN peacekeeping and honouring the sacrifices of over 4,000 peacekeepers, including 182 Indians.
+In his concluding remarks, Harish reiterated India's long-standing dedication to UN peacekeeping, highlighting its historical contribution of nearly 300,000 troops across over 50 missions.
+He also paid tribute to more than 4,000 fallen peacekeepers and called for the timely completion of a memorial wall honouring their sacrifices.
+Harish's statement underscored India's vision for a balanced and effective approach to peacekeeping amidst geopolitical volatility and limited resources.

 ANI